Welcome to our roundup of the best Apple ads of all time: the adverts the company commissioned to tell the world about itself.

 We've looked at the classics, but for a comparison point let's jump ahead a couple of decades and see what Apple adverts are like in 2016.
-Here's (at time of writing) the latest Apple commercial: a spot for the iPad Pro called What's a computer?
+Here's a spot for the iPad Pro called What's a computer?

 Notice the classic Apple-ad tropes: the ones the company has been developing for decades.
 The jaunty music; the pleased-with-himself narrator; the hyper-minimalist backdrop.
 But you'll also observe that Apple has moved away from the controversy and rival-baiting it used to love - these days Apple is top dog, and rarely deigns to notice the smaller animals nipping round its ankles.
 This is about product fetishisation, not confrontation.

 The animation on the iPad is nice, too, isn't it?
 It reminds us a little of the jolly little angle-poise lamp in Pixar movies.

 Best Apple adverts of all time: The all-new Apple Music.
 (2016)

 Not burned by its experiences with Kev Costner and Jeff Goldblum, Apple still likes to use celebrities in its adverts.
 Such as James Corden, who is inexplicably popular in America and recently signed a deal to bring Carpool Karaoke to Apple Music.
 This advert for the service, starring Corden and a dignified but wooden line-up of Apple Music execs, is admittedly quite funny.